lumagateinc/Resource-Scheduler/README.md

 **STEP 1: Check the FAQs**

 Begin by checking our FAQs to see if your question is answered there.
+If it is not, proceed to STEP 2.

 **STEP 2: Screenshot your Claims**

 Visit **https://\<tenant>.azurewebsites.net/claims** and capture a screenshot of the claims associated with your account.
 If you are logging a request for another user, ask them to capture this data and forward to you.

+> **IMPORTANT!**Besure to complete this step.
+You will need to attach this info to your support request.

 **STEP 3: Log a ticket**
 If you